Paul Tiulana: Legacy

-In the later years of his life, Tiulana developed arthritis and needed his son's assistance in doing some finer handiwork.
-He died of cancer on June 17, 1994, at the Alaska Native Medical Center.
-Clara Yamane died of cancer three years later, in 1997.
-The couple had seven children.

 Four years after Tiulana's death, Vivian Senungetuk published another book based on his writings: Wise Words of Paul Tiulana: An Iñupiat Alaskan's Life.

 A lake near the Alaska Native Heritage Center is named after Tiulana.
 Additionally, the Center gives out an Paul Tiulana Elder Award, named for Tiulana, to Native Alaskan elders they feel have "sustained and advanced Alaska Native culture".
 In 2023, the award was given to Oliver Aveogan Leavitt.

 Art

 Tiulana first learned to carve ivory when he was twelve, and he continued to practise carving throughout his adult life.
 He often made masks, and made many carvings designed to represent life on King Island.
 He normally took one day to complete most carvings.
 Tiulana mostly used traditional, handmade tools in his work, many of which he inherited from his father, because he felt they gave him more control and because modern tools could be "too fast, too big, and too hard to handle".
 In later works, such as a model schooner he completed in 1987, Tiulana used traditional tools and methods alongside more modern equipment such as electric drills and Super Glue.
+He also shifted to more modern styles and materials, such as gemstones imported from overseas, because he could sell the pieces for more.
+Speaking on that decision, he said "Sometimes, we have to break our values, even if it doesn't feel right.
+We live in a cash economy, and I'm doing it to make money."

-In the 1980s, Tiulana was commissioned by the Cook Inlet Native Association to make an umiak for display at the Anchorage Museum, It was still on display as of 1987.
+In the 1980s, Tiulana was commissioned by the Cook Inlet Native Association to make an umiak for display at the Anchorage Museum.
+It was still on display as of 1987.
 In 2018, it was taken out of storage from the museum and donated by the Cook Inlet Native Association and CIRI to the Alaska Native Heritage Center.

-Tiulana organized the revival of ceremonial King Island Wolf Dances in 1981 or 1982 and 1990.
+Tiulana was also a choreographer; he organized the revival of ceremonial King Island Wolf Dances in 1981 or 1982 and 1990.
 The dance had not been performed in over fifty years, since the 1930 dance Tiluana's father, Ugitkuna, participated in.
 At the time of the 1980s dance, there were only three remaining King Islanders who remembered how to perform it.
 It took three months to prepare and was filmed to preserve it.